universal-ctags/ctags/docs/option-file.rst

   section of :ref:`ctags-optlib(7) <ctags-optlib(7)>`.

 * Universal Ctags has an ``optlib2c`` script that translates an option file into C source code.
-Your optlib parser can thus easily become a built-in parser, by contributing to Universal Ctags' github.
-You could be famous!
+Your optlib parser can thus easily become a built-in parser.
-  Examples are in the ``optlib`` directory in Universal Ctags source tree.
+  See :ref:`optlib2c` for details.

 .. _option-file_difference: